-3. Provide an analysis of the workforce in the region, as well as for each area included in this planning region, including current labor force employment and unemployment data, and information on labor market trends, and the educational and skill levels of the workforce in the region, including individuals with barriers to employment and veterans;
+3. Provide an analysis of the workforce in the region, as well as for each area included in this planning region, including current labor force employment and unemployment data, and information on labor market trends, and the educational and skill levels of the workforce in the region, including individuals with barriers to employment, New Americans (defined as Coloradans who arrived in the U.S. as immigrants or their children) and veterans;